Werner Ulrich (canoeist)

 Werner Ulrich (born 18 September 1940) is a former East German sprint canoer who competed in the early 1960s.
 He was born in Memel, East Prussia (today Klaipėda, Lithuania) and won a silver medal in the C-2 10000 m event at the 1963 ICF Canoe Sprint World Championships in Jajce.

-Mehlberg also competed for the United Team of Germany at the 1960 Summer Olympics in Rome, finishing seventh in the C-2 1000 m event.
+He also competed for the United Team of Germany at the 1960 Summer Olympics in Rome, where, paired with Willi Mehlberg, he finished seventh in the C-2 1000 m event.